Kennack Sands

-Kennack Sands (Porth Keunek) is a beach and sand-dune system on the east coast of the Lizard Peninsula, Cornwall, England, UK.
+Kennack Sands (Porth Keunek, meaning reedbed cove) is a beach and sand-dune system on the east coast of the Lizard Peninsula, Cornwall, England, UK.

 Geography

-The beach is approximately 500 m long and backed by cliffs, Kennack Towans (sand-dune system) and Carn Kennack.
+The beach is approximately 500 m long and backed by cliffs, Kennack Towans (Tewyn Keunek), a sand-dune system, and Carn Kennack (Karn Keunek).
 Inland is the abandoned Gwendreath Quarry.
 The beach is used for recreation and divided into two by an outcrop of rocks called the Caerverracks.
 Kennack Sands has a gently sloping beach so the beach width varies considerably with the tide.
 There is a rocky outcrop that splits the beach into two so the beach may be referred to as Kennack Sands west and Kennack Sands East.
 The rock that splits the beaches is called Caerverracks and the hill above this Carn Kennack.
 There is a path that runs over Carn Kennack allowing access to the east beach which is a designated nature reserve.

 It is a popular site for launching inflatables for underwater diving.
 Less than 400 m off-shore the depth of water is over 16 m.

 The nearest village is Kuggar, 1 km inland.
 There is a car park and café on the western side of the beach and on the road to Kuggar there are caravan and camping sites.